JetBrains/lincheck/docs/modular-testing.md

         .check(this::class.java)
 ```

+## To sum up

+In this section you have learnt how to optimize testing of data structures that use other correct data structures in their implementation.
 > Get the full code [here](../src/jvm/test/org/jetbrains/kotlinx/lincheck/test/guide/MultiMapTest.kt).

 In [the next section](progress-guarantees.md) you will learn how `Lincheck` may be applied to test the algorithm